mdkamran-stack/Devops_interview-question-asked_2025/Question_asked_me_on interview.md

 ## how it will authenticate weather user is valid or not

 JWT (JSON Web Token) is a compact token used for authentication, containing a header, payload, and signature.
 The server issues it after login, and the client sends it with requests to prove identity.

+## what is HIGH IO usage

+High I/O usage occurs when processes perform excessive reads/writes to disks or network, potentially causing slow performance.
+It’s monitored using tools like iostat